 The palate is the roof of your mouth.
 It is made of bone and muscle and is covered by a thin, wet skin that forms the covering inside the mouth.
 You can feel your own palate by running your tongue over the top of your mouth.
 Its purpose is to separate your nasal cavity from your mouth.
 The palate has an extremely important role during speech because when you talk it prevents air from blowing out of your nose instead of your mouth.
 The palate is also very important when eating; it prevents food and liquids from going up into the nose.

 As in cleft lip, a cleft palate occurs in early pregnancy when separate areas of the face develop individually and do not join together properly.
 A cleft palate occurs when there is an opening in the roof of the mouth.
 The back of the palate is called the soft palate and the front is known as the hard palate.
 A cleft palate can range from just an opening at the back of the soft palate to a nearly complete separation of the roof of the mouth (soft and hard palate).

 Sometimes a baby with a cleft palate may have a small chin and a few babies with this combination may have difficulties breathing easily.
 This condition may be called Pierre Robin sequence.

 Since the lip and palate develop separately, it is possible for a child to be born with a cleft lip, palate or both.
 Cleft defects occur in about 1 out of every 800 babies.

 Children born with one or both of these conditions usually need the skills of several professionals to manage the problems associated with the defect such as feeding, speech, hearing, and psychological development.
 In most cases, surgery is recommended.
-When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Akers, Dr. Schalit, Dr. Thayer, or Dr. Hamilton, the results can be quite positive.
+When surgery is done by an experienced, qualified oral and maxillofacial surgeon such as Dr. Akers, Dr. Schalit, Dr. Thayer and Dr. Pinker the results can be quite positive.

 Cleft Lip Treatment